 The Baby Boomer generation — a population “boom” of nearly 80 million people born from 1946 to 1964 — has been affecting consumer market trends for decades.
 Now they’re ushering in a new wave of trends as they transition to the next stage of their lives as retirees, grandparents and mentors.
 But as consumers, their attitudes and buying habits are often unlike those of preceding generations.

 On average, people in this generation will live longer than any previous generation, and they collectively control an estimated 70 percent of the nation’s disposable income, according to consumer research firm Nielsen.
-From spending money on clothes from The Fifth Collection to spending money on traveling the world, a recent spotlight report, Booming: Industries Benefiting from the Aging Population, published by IBISWorld, provides examples of industries that are positioned to take advantage of this generation’s spending habits.
+From spending money on clothes to spending money on traveling the world, a recent spotlight report, Booming: Industries Benefiting from the Aging Population, published by IBISWorld, provides examples of industries that are positioned to take advantage of this generation’s spending habits.
 Even if your business doesn’t operate in one of the industries mentioned in the IBISWorld report, focusing on how you might better serve the evolving needs and wants of Baby Boomers could reap a significant payoff.

 Here are six emerging market trends and some examples of the specialty niches that stand to profit from the aging baby boomer population: